THE KILLER

 Chapter one introduces us to Victor, some bub killing a Latvian national with three bullets from a silenced gun in a dark alley before retrieving a McGuffin shaped flash drive and stashing it for the broker that hired him.
 Victor returns to his hotel two hours later and sees two men in the lobby that may be here to hurt him.
 He knows they’re not police because they couldn’t have solved the murder in two hours.
 Probably eastern European gangsters etc. We are given insight into Victor’s meticulous process by the way he deduces the two are here to kill him as well as his figuring out who else is part of the strike team in the lobby, outside, and so on.
 The two men apparently check for Victor in his room but he avoids them, hoping to get up there and retrieve his passport and papers despite being unarmed.
 While the plot so far could’ve been cooked up by ChatGPT, I do like the subtext that we’re provided in the form of Victor’s competence.
 It’s very much akin to Richard Stark’s Parker novels, where the actions of the protagonist give the reader so much insight into their intelligence and scrupulous nature.

 Victor kills both assailants and takes their weapons – berettas for some reason – and then casually strolls to the elevator and down to the lobby.
-The Carnival is still not sure how he’ll escape, since there’s at least six of them guarding the exits based on the receipt for six coffees that Victor found in the one guy’s pocket.
-Chapter 4 was not a favorite chapter by a long shot – pretty cliché.
+However will he escape, since there’s at least six of them guarding the exits based on the receipt for six coffees that Victor found in the one guy’s pocket.
+Chapter four was not a favorite chapter by a long shot – pretty cliché.
 Every spy franchise tends to lean into one element of espionage a bit too much (Hawke relies on swashbuckling and unlimited capital, Gray Man is very bloody and graphic, Orphan X is all about tech).
 This “franchise” early on seems very obsessed with guns – appropriate, given this is a series about an assassin.

 Victor picks off all his would be killers one by one before finding a receipt for some hotel in one of the killer’s pockets, so we’re assuming that’s his next move in order to deduce who put out the contract on him.
 The McGuffin scented flash drive from the beginning was also mentioned, so let’s all very safely assume that’s what the contract is really about.
 Sometimes spy novels feel like the reader is trying to catch up with the plot from page one. (think Aaron Sorkin dialogue) And others just outright confuse you. (think of any line from the movie Tenet) But with this particular story it’s as if readers are constantly waiting on the plot to catch up.
 It certainly makes the story more manageable but it removes the urgency.